-Note: If you choose to use configuration settings from a previous installation of Business Process Monitor, and register Business Process Monitor to the same Business Availability Center Gateway Server as the previous installation, the same jobs are retrieved, although previous persistency queues are not saved.
+Note: If you choose to use configuration settings from a previous installation of Business Process Monitor, the configured instances are registered to the same Business Availability Center Gateway Server as the previous installation.
+This means that the same jobs are retrieved, although previous persistency queues are not saved.